-Leagues in the late 1960's had names that started with the"Greater This" or "Greater That" .... and was followed by where the League was based, or where most of the members lived ).
-With this in mind, Jeff simply decided to call our League "The Greater United States Strat-O-Matic Organization."While perhaps not the most creative of League names, it has served us well.... as we get ready to start our 53rd consecutive years!
-Many people have heard of our League and have participated in what is truly a great S-O-M League... a League that is simply known as....
+Leagues in the late 1960's had names that started with the words "The Greater This" or "Greater That", followed by where the League was based, or where most of the members lived.
+With this in mind, Jeff decided to call our League "The Greater United States Strat-O-Matic Organization."
+This name has served us well.... as we get ready to start our 53rd consecutive years!
+Many people have heard of our League, with some having participated in what is truly a great S-O-M League... a League that is simply known as....
 G.U.S.S.O.M.O.

 A few other things about G.U.S.S.O.M.O.
-While only a hobby, has played a big part in many of the managers lives for many years.
-We've done a lot of "interesting" things over the years .... from being a bunch of "crazy teenagers" running loose. "down by the East River... and riding the subways at 2 AM in New York City (we went to the 2nd SOM convention at Abraham & Strauss in 1973) ... to playing some of our games over the phone.
-In fact, Jeff reportedly played the first SOM League game versus an opponent on the phone "long distance."
-The game was played versus another League member... and both managers rolled their dice inning by inning for their own teams, reading off the results as the game progressed.
-Jeff lived in Southern California at the time while the other manager lived in Ohio.
+While only a hobby, it has played a big part in many of the managers lives for many years.
+We've done a lot of "interesting" things over the years .... from being a bunch of "crazy teenagers" running loose "down by the East River... and riding the Subways at 2:00 AM in New York City (we went to the 2nd SOM convention at Abraham & Strauss in 1973) ... to playing some of our games over the phone.
+In fact, Jeff reportedly played the first SOM League game versus an opponent on the Phone "long distance."
+The game was played versus another League member... and both managers rolled their dice inning by inning for their own teams... reading off the results as the game progressed.
+Jeff lived in Southern California at the time, while the other manager lived in Ohio.
 (No, I don't remember how big the Phone Bill was... but, I do remember is was BIG).

-At least 1/2 of the league members (plus wifes and families) usually attend our "long weekend" Get-Togethers.
+At least 1/2 of the league members (plus Wifes and families) usually attend our "long weekend" Get-Togethers.
 Most of the time, a host manager makes all the arrangements for the group of managers... including Hotel Suites (with a meeting room so we all can play of our games face-to-face... with lap top computers spread all around the room), barbecues at the host's home, and tickets to a Major League Baseball game.
 It should also be noted that our League prides itself on being a "class organization."
-While playing our games is what the Get-Togethers are all about, we have made it a point to promote a certain level of style and "culture" for our members.
-Over the years, we have made time to attend some of the best local "ballets." including the little known, but very popular "Cowboy Show" in Windsor, Ontario, Canada.
+While playing our games is what the Get-Togethers are all about, we have made it a point to promote a certain level of style Class and "Culture" for our members.
+Over the years, we have even made time to attend some of the best local "ballets." including the little known, but very popular "Cowboy Show" in Windsor, Ontario, Canada.

-As many of the members travel around the country (today, it's usually on business), we seem to make it a point to try to get together with the manager/friend that lives in that particular city.
+As many of the members travel around the country today, (it's usually on business), we seem to make it a point to try to get together with the manager/friend that lives in that particular city.
 Isn't it crazy how a game can lead grown men to still act like kids?

 It's hard to believe that G.U.S.S.O.M.O. has been around for so long.... but we're all still just having fun... and I suppose that we'll keep on rolling... or (as the case is nowadays) pushing those computer keys... for years to come.